heritage-happenings/heritage-happenings.github.io/Blog/2025/08/README.md

 ![2025-08 Cover Image](https://heritage-happenings.github.io/Blog/2025/08/08-august-cover.jpg)

 Welcome!
-This is the homepage for the July edition of _Heritage Happenings_.
+This is the homepage for the August edition of _Heritage Happenings_.
 To return here at any time, just click the **"_Heritage Happenings_"** title at the top of the screen.

 ## About the August Issue